antonmihaylov/php-laravel-docker-starter/README.md

 # NOTE!
 This configuration is far from perfect and serves as a starting point for a development environment.
 It is not yet tested in production, use at your own risk if you're going to deploy any of the docker configurations.

-The repository was only tested on Linux (Ubuntu 20.0)
+The repository is tested only on Linux (Ubuntu 20.0)

 # Troubleshooting
 - If you're having problems with permissions inside the src folder run (on your machine):
  ` sudo chmod -R a+rw src`.
-Note - you need to rerun this if you've generated a Laravel app.
+Since that can happen often, there is a shortcut - `./d perm` Note - you need to rerun this if you've generated a Laravel app.

 Feel free to offer changes, create issues and make pull requests.
 Have fun coding!